 - Collaborating with government partners and medical device stakeholders to triage supply chain disruption and/or shortage signals, determine potential impacts, and provide public health information to support an informed response

-Throughout the COVID-19 public health emergency, the FDA has taken many actions to help ensure that patients and health care providers have timely and continued access to safe and high-quality medical devices, including:
+During the COVID-19 public health emergency, the FDA helped ensure that patients and health care providers had timely and continued access to safe and high-quality medical devices by:

-- Implementing new shortage authorities granted under the Coronavirus Aid, Relief, and Economic Security Act (CARES) Act.
+- Implementing shortage authorities granted under the Coronavirus Aid, Relief, and Economic Security Act (CARES) Act.

 - Maintaining a public medical device shortage list.

-- Performing shortage assessments on signals from manufacturers, distributors, and other governmental partners, for medical devices such as:
+- Performing shortage assessments on signals from consumers, health care personnel, manufacturers, distributors, group purchasing organizations, professional organizations, and other governmental partners, for medical devices such as: